All these numbers! What's going on?

 SMD 5050 Chips are just barely behind the 3528 chips in popularity.
 These chips are 5.0mm x 5.0mm.
 5050 chips are typically 3 times as bright as 3528 chips.
 Because they're brighter, strips with 5050 chips are typically used for what we call 'task lighting', and commonly used underneath kitchen cabinets where that light will help you see what you're working on.
 5050 strips are often also available in color changing styles, meaning that you can select any color you want with a remote or controller.

-5050 chips are featured in our Luma10 strips, in both the single color and multicolor versions.
-You can shop our selection of Luma10 strips here.
+5050 chips used to be featured in our Luma10 strips, in both the single color and multicolor versions.
+You can shop our selection of Luma10 RGB 5050 kits here.

 SMD 2835